Stephen Colbert: The Late Show (2015–2026)

-The Late Show with Stephen Colbert had been subject to speculation that its July 17 cancellation, reportedly due to high production costs and declining advertising revenue, was tied to a settlement agreement reached two weeks earlier between Donald Trump and network parent Paramount Global in the former's lawsuit against CBS—filed in December 2024—alleging deceptive editing of a 60 Minutes broadcast featuring then-Democratic presidential nominee Kamala Harris, which occurred as the company sought FCC approval (regarding the transfer of its broadcast station licenses) for its merger with Skydance Media (which was completed on August 7, when the merged company was reincorporated as Paramount Skydance).
+The show's cancellation, stated to be due to high production costs and declining advertising revenue, had been subject to speculation that it was tied to a settlement agreement reached two weeks earlier between Donald Trump and network parent Paramount Global in the former's lawsuit against CBS—filed in December 2024—alleging deceptive editing of a 60 Minutes broadcast featuring then-Democratic presidential nominee Kamala Harris, which occurred as the company sought FCC approval (regarding the transfer of its broadcast station licenses) for its merger with Skydance Media (which was completed on August 7, when the merged company was reincorporated as Paramount Skydance).
 Fellow talk show host Kimmel defended Colbert, calling Paramount's cited reasons "nonsensical", while Trump cheered it and said he "absolutely loves" that CBS canceled Colbert's show.
+On May 23, 2026, Trump posted an AI generated video on Truth Social depicting him throwing Colbert into a dumpster.
+Letterman said about the stated financial rather than political reason for the cancellation "I'm just going to go on record as saying: They're lying ...
+They're lying weasels."